Respiratory syncytial virus (RSV) vaccines: Canadian Immunization Guide

 Transmission

 RSV is transmitted by direct and indirect contact with infectious respiratory tract secretions.
 Transmission occurs directly when droplets generated from coughs or sneezes of an infected person come into contact with the mucous membranes of the eyes, nose, mouth, or airway of another person.
-Indirect transmission occurs when people touch contaminated hands, surfaces and objects and inoculate themselves by touching their mucous membranes.
+Indirect transmission occurs when people touch contaminated hands, surfaces, and objects and inoculate themselves by touching their mucous membranes.

-Risk factors
+Risk factors for infants

 RSV infects almost all infants by 2 years of age.
 In infants and young children, the younger the child, the higher the risk of hospitalization.
 The risk of medically attended RSV appears to be higher in infants with comorbidities compared to healthy term infants entering their first RSV season.
 However, the majority of infants and young children who require medical office or emergency department visits associated with RSV are born at term with no underlying comorbidities.